 Want to know what do you need to make an extra $8,885 per month with Amazon Affiliate Sites?
 Keep reading…

 About a year ago I started a private group with some friends from a Google+ group that was being managed by Larry Deane, the owner of SideIncomeBlogging.
-This idea was a proposal from my part to build a private group where we could talk openly about our websites, rankings and things that worked back in the day, including PBNs and more, and initially I meant it to be like a niche challenge focused on building Amazon/Adsense sites.
+This idea was a proposal from my part to build a private group where we could talk openly about our websites, rankings and things that worked back in the day, including PBNs and more, and initially, I meant it to be like a niche challenge focused on building Amazon/Adsense sites.

 Of course, what we want is many times far away from what we end up doing, and this was no exception.
 We started the group with around 15 members but then it was reduced to 10 members after 2 months where we realized some of them weren’t really interested in participating.

-We kick them out.
+We kicked them out.

 Some of them didn’t even post 1 single tie in 2 months, while the rest of us were pretty active and we were talking about anything related to SEO and niche sites, including PBNs, ranking tools, monetization methods, Amazon accounts, designs and more.
 This group alone is worth a lot because is my first go-to when I have a question around the niche site world.